 (13) “Local office” means any political district smaller than the State, including municipal, county, state representative or state senatorial.

-(14) "Mobile registration" means any voter registration sponsored or conducted by a department of elections outside of that department's office.
+(14) “Mobile registration” means any voter registration sponsored or conducted by the Department of Elections outside of any office of the Department.

 (15) “Party” or “political party” means any political organization which elects a state committee and officers of a state committee, by a state convention composed of delegates elected from each representative district in which the party has registered members, and which nominates candidates for electors of President and Vice-President, or nominates candidates for offices to be decided at the general election.
 All political parties shall be divided into 2 classes: